danielcregg/irishpresidentialelection2025/README.md

+See this web app live at this website: https://www.irishpresidentialelection2025.tech/

 # Irish Presidential Election — STV Demo (Vite + React + Tailwind)

 This is a zero-backend demo you can deploy on **Vercel** (recommended), Netlify, or GitHub Pages.